KJayanthKumar/CHIA-Dashboard/README.md

 • NUnit for unit testing in C#.
 • Rest -API’s

-Tools to be used
+Tools used
 • Visual Studio for C#
 .
-IIS
+IIS for hosting

 Software Versions to be used for development
 • .Net 4.6.2